Lamune: Books

-Paradigm has published two 18 prohibited light novels based on the game, the first was published in early November 2004, the second was published in January 2005. both books were written by Okada Runa and illustrated by Ankoromochi.
+Paradigm has published two 18 prohibited light novels based on the game, the first was published in early November 2004, and the second was published in January 2005.
+Both books were written by Okada Runa and illustrated by Ankoromochi.
 One focuses on Nanami's scenario, and the other focuses on Tae.

 Manga

 A manga illustrated by Rino Fujii was published in the Japanese manga magazine Comp Ace on Jan 26, 2006, published by Kadokawa Shoten.

 Anime

 A twelve-episode anime series was produced by Trinet Entertainment and Picture Magic.
 It is based on the visual novel and is entitled Lamune: Garasu Bin ni Utsuru Umi (ラムネ 〜ガラスびんに映る海〜).
 The anime was directed by Jun Takada, and airs on the networks Chiba TV, Kansai TV, Teletama, Tokai TV, and tvk.